-Virtual Reality or VR is a term which has been making rounds for quite a while now.
+Virtual Reality or VR is a term that has been making rounds for quite a while now.
 Before we dig further into how helpful VR in B2B is, let’s have a shallow insight into the term virtual reality.

-As per Markets and Markets, VR market is expected to grow to USD 44.7 billion by 2024 from USD 7.9 billion in 2018 at a CAGR of 33.47%.
+As per Markets and Markets, the VR market is expected to grow to USD 44.7 billion by 2024 from USD 7.9 billion in 2018 at a CAGR of 33.47%.

-With gaining popularity and the fact that it provides quite a few opportunities for marketers, business have started applying AR and VR technologies in marketing.
+With gaining popularity and the fact that it provides quite a few opportunities for marketers, businesses have started applying AR and VR technologies in marketing.

-For now, VR‘s usefulness is somewhat limited to physical products but as the technology evolves and innovative solutions are developed, service sector will also witness a heavy impact of virtual reality.
+For now, VR‘s usefulness is somewhat limited to physical products but as the technology evolves and innovative solutions are developed, the service sector will also witness a heavy impact of virtual reality.

-Also, for products that are bespoke or don’t exist yet, how’ll the marketers give customer a glimpse of what the final product will look like?
+Also, for products that are bespoke or don’t exist yet, how’ll the marketers give customers a glimpse of what the final product will look like?
 Again here, VR is the cool upgrade over unappealing 3d sketches or models.

-Now that we have a rough idea of this technology’s resourceful for business, let’s take it to next level and see what real benefits it’ll provide to businesses.
+Now that we have a rough idea of this technology’s resourceful for business, let’s take it to the next level and see what real benefits it’ll provide to businesses.

 1. Product testing